ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ## Delete a bucket
 {: #compatibility-api-delete-bucket}

-A `DELETE` issued to an empty bucket deletes the bucket.
-The name of the bucket will be held in reserve by the system for 10 minutes after the deletion.
-After 10 minutes the name will be released for re-use. *Only empty buckets can be deleted.*
+A `DELETE` request that is issued to an empty bucket deletes the bucket.
+The name of the bucket is held in reserve by the system for 10 minutes after the deletion.
+After 10 minutes the name is released for re-use. *Only empty buckets can be deleted.*

-If the {{site.data.keyword.cos_short}} service instance is deleted, all bucket names in that instance will be held in reserve by the system for 7 days.
-After 7 days the names will be released for re-use.
+If the {{site.data.keyword.cos_short}} service instance is deleted, all bucket names in that instance are held in reserve by the system for 7 days.
+After 7 days the names are released for re-use.

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 **Syntax**